pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 GABARITO: CERTA

-Item.
 57. There was another disaster involving a mining dam in the state of Minas Gerais which killed up to 18 people.

-Item.
 57. Houve outro desastre envolvendo uma barragem de mineração no estado de Minas Gerais que matou até 18 pessoas.

 O texto diz que outra barragem de mineração no estado estourou em novembro de 2015,